 Hysteroscopy is a technique used to examine the inside of the uterus.
 The hysteroscope is a thin instrument with a lens, light source and camera attached to one end that is inserted into the vagina and through the cervix.
 This allows very careful and thorough examination of the uterus.
 This technique is often used in diagnosis, biopsy of the uterus to check for cancerous growths or to treat an underlying problem such as the removal of small polyps or fibroids.
 Hysteroscopy can also be used for tubal sterilization.

 A laparascope, used in laparoscopy procedures, consists of a long lens with a small video camera attached to it.
 The laparoscope is most often inserted through the belly button, providing the shortest distance from the skin to the inside of the abdominal cavity and easily hiding the incision site.
 Two to three additional small incisions allow for insertion of other instruments.
 Laparoscopic techniques can be used to diagnose and evaluate pelvic disorders (such as the presence of ovarian cysts), perform minimally invasive hysterectomies or tubal sterilization or treat endometriosis.

 - Robotic Surgery

 Robotic surgery uses state-of-the-art technology that allows the surgeon’s hand movements to translate into extremely precise movements within the operative site.
 The magnified, three-dimensional view and small, robotic instruments enhance the surgeon’s ability to perform complex procedures through small incisions.
-Robotic surgery has proven to be effective for minimally invasive removal of fibroids, hysterectomies and for the treatment of gynecologic cancer.
+Robotic surgery has proven to be effective for minimally invasive hysterectomies, as well as the treatment of fibroids and gynecologic cancer.